jchapron/jchapron.github.io/2015/08/14/getting-started-with-redux.md

 What happens next is classic React stuff.
 We bind the functions to onClick, onChange or onKeyDown properties to handle user interactions.
 If you're interested in how to do this, you can refer to the full code.
 At this point, you get the magic feeling of a working redux/react application.
 As displayed in the GIF, you are logging all the actions and can play with the time travel.
-Developping is so nice when you can do some actions, encounter a bug, rewind, fix it and replay the sequence with the bug corrected.
+Developing is so nice when you can do some actions, encounter a bug, rewind, fix it and replay the sequence with the bug corrected.

 ## Wrapping up